-Applicants should submit a proposal for a research project, which falls within one or more of the themes below, and is in alignment with recent SSA research focal areas.
-The proposed project will result in a working paper for SSA as well as a manuscript suitable for submission to a peer review journal.
+Applicants should submit a proposal for a research project, which falls within one or more of the themes below, and is in alignment with recent RDRC focal areas.
+The proposed project will result in a working paper for SSA as well as a manuscript suitable for submission to a peer review journal; and must address how SSA can use the results of the study.